pip-services/pip-services-docs/content/en/toolkit/recipes/fluentd/_index.md

 Our last step is to combine all the code from the previous sections into one program.
 The code below is the result of this operation:

 ### Wrapping up

+In this tutorial, we have seen how to use the FluentdLogger class to send log messages to Fluentd.
+We started by learning the pre-requisites.
+Then, we created a custom component with methods that send different log messages via the FluentdLogger class, and run them.
+Finally, we saw the messages received by Fluentd and compiled the code into one program.